 How Much Do Quartz Countertops Cost?

 These countertops are equally as popular – and expensive – as natural stone options.
 As with any countertop material, the price of quartz varies according to the style, design and colors you choose.
 The more sink and appliance cut-outs you need, the more slabs you use and the fancier the edge treatments you choose, the more the cost will go up.
 Quartz is not a bargain choice.
-A general range is $60 to $100 a square foot installed.
-Other sources like Home Advisor cite higher prices, such as $150 to $280 per square foot.
+A general range is $50 and $200 per square foot, including labor and materials.

 Caring for Quartz Countertops